nextlub programme

 Plenary 09:00 Welcome / Opening FVA, GfT & UNITI

-09:15 Sustainabilty in the Lubricants Industry – Challenges and Opportunities Dr. Lindemann, FUCHS PETROLUB SE
+09:15 Sustainability in the Lubricants Industry – Challenges and Opportunities Dr. Lutz Lindemann, FUCHS PETROLUB SE

 09:45 Tribology – an Underestimated Contribution to Sustainability?
 Dr.-Ing.
 Mathias Woydt, Matrilub